What is MTBE?

-It is not clear if exposure to MTBE causes long-term health effects.
+It is not clear if exposure to MTBE causes long-lasting health effects.
 The main concern for many people is exposure in drinking water.
-The levels at which MTBE causes water to taste or smell unpleasant for most people are generally far below the levels found to cause health problems in lab animals, although the possible health effects of MTBE are still being studied.
+The levels at which MTBE makes water taste or smell unpleasant for most people are generally far below the levels found to cause health problems in lab animals, although the possible health effects of MTBE are still being studied.

 If you are concerned, you can find out more about your possible exposure to MTBE and may be able to take steps to limit it.